-Perfect Layers 1 review
+Perfect Layers 1 full review

 Perfect Layers brings Photoshop-style layers to Lightroom and Aperture, and can be installed as a plug-in to these programs, or act as a standalone application.
 Opening an image in Lightroom, for example, will give you the option to send it to Perfect Layers (via the File > Plug-In Extras menu).